openshift/runbooks/alerts/openshift-virtualization-operator/DeprecatedMachineType.md

 in bulk across multiple VMs.

-If you cannot resolve the issue, log in to the [Customer Portal](https://access.redhat.com) and open a support case, attaching the artifacts gathered during the diagnosis procedure.
+If you cannot resolve the issue, log in to the
+[Red Hat Customer Portal](https://access.redhat.com) and open a support case, attaching the artifacts gathered during the diagnosis procedure.